Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 This policy will establish a consistent approach by which we address all aspects of the management of information; including generation, collection, processing, access, use, storage and ultimately disposal.
 It will do this by:

-- Requiring that information is kept confidential in line with the requirements of the Data Protection Act (1998)
+- Requiring that information is kept confidential in line with the requirements of the EU General Data Protection Regulation 2018

-- Establishing mechanisms for members of the KCSN community to have access to their own information, with clear procedures and arrangements for handling queries from members
+- Establishing mechanisms for members of the KCSN community to have access to their own information and can easily update this information, with clear procedures and arrangements for handling queries from members

 - Ensuring KCSN has clear procedures and arrangements for handling information requests from the press and broadcasting media